 8. Cool Kid Hairstyle with Braids

 One of the coolest hairstyles is the mohawk.
 That is because it’s edgy, full of attitude, and has a wild and rebellious appeal.
 To create a kid-friendly version with braids, section the hair from front to back and make a ‘fauxhawk’ with mini buns.
 Then, braid the back section into loose plaits.
-This cool-kid hairstyle is a great option for summer camp or a birthday party, as it stands out and looks amazing in photos too.
+This cool-kid hairstyle is a great option for summer camp or a birthday party, as it also stands out and looks amazing in photos.

 9. Braids with Hair Clips

 Accessories like hair clips are one of the easiest ways to personalize your child’s hairstyle and make it look more unique.
 Simultaneously, hair clips serve a practical purpose by holding the hairstyle in place and keeping hair out of your girls face.
 Try braiding the side sections and clipping them back with barrettes in your child’s favorite color.
 For school, you could choose barrettes that match their uniform or the school’s official colors.

 10. Braided Side Buns with Cornrows

 Your little girl may demand a unique hairstyle – and braided side buns-with-cornrows fit the bill for a special occasion.
 The braided sections add a fun, unique, and playful twist, while the buns will keep their hair in place and look cute in photos.
 However, if your child has straight hair rather than Afro-textured hair, cornrowing could cause damage.
 Instead, try mini Dutch braids and make sure you don’t leave them in for more than a day.

 11. Braids with Elastic Bands